 SwRI is a leader in development of open-source technologies for government and industry.
 We are active in the development of SOSA technical standards and open-source technologies addressing concerns of the EW community.

 The government-owned, SwRI-developed Ravager EW technology aligns with SOSA, maximizing operational effectiveness in response to emerging threats and minimizing supplier and parts shortages.
 Ravager can be integrated into legacy military EW systems, addressing size constraints and operational profiles of existing and future systems.

 The heart of the Ravager system is a signal processing and response generation engine.
 The use of SOSA design allows rapid capability upgrades with low migration costs, enhancing the long- term sustainability.
-In addition, Ravager is largely government owned due to development on two USAF-funded programs.
-These two ongoing programs form the basis of the Ravager design, resulting in high government rights to the Ravager system.
-A separate receiver program will align with SOSA where possible.
+In addition, Ravager is largely government owned due to development on three USAF-funded programs.
+These three ongoing programs form the basis of the Ravager design, resulting in high government rights to the Ravager system.
+A separate receiver program, ATHENA, will align with SOSA where possible.

 The SwRI-developed Ravager EW technology aligns with SOSA, maximizing operational effectiveness in response to emerging threats and minimizing supplier and parts shortages.
 Ravager can be integrated into legacy military EW systems, addressing size constraints and operational profiles of existing and future systems.

 - Technology Readiness Level 6-9 based on subcomponents.